For the Brownies

 Prepare the brownies: Preheat your oven to 350°F. Grease and line an 8-inch square pan with two sheets of unbleached parchment paper, crisscrossed in the pan with enough paper to overhang all the edges, and set it aside.

 In a large bowl, place the flour, xanthan gum, cocoa powder, salt, and granulated sugar, and whisk to combine well.
-Add the brown sugar and whisk again, working out any lumps.
-Create a well in the center of the dry ingredients and add the butter, oil, vanilla, corn syrup and eggs, mixing to combine after each addition.
+Add the brown sugar and mix, working out any lumps.
+Create a well in the center of the dry ingredients and add the butter, oil, vanilla, corn syrup and eggs, and mix until completely combined.
 The batter should be thick and smooth.
 Scrape it into the prepared baking pan and spread into an even layer with a moist spatula.
 Place in the center of the preheated oven and bake until just firm to the touch and a toothpick inserted into the center comes out mostly clean, 25 to 28 minutes.
 Allow to cool completely in the pan.

-Storing instructions: These can be covered and stored at room temperature for up to 3 days.
+These brownies can be covered and stored at room temperature for up to 3 days, but once the topping is added you’ll want to refrigerate them.
 For longer storage, seal tightly in a freezer-safe wrap or bag, and freeze for up to 2 months.
 Defrost at room temperature.
-The chocolate coating may bloom a bit over time, but it won’t affect the taste at all.
+The chocolate coating may bloom (get white streaks on it) a bit over time, but it won’t affect the taste at all.